Poverty in Vietnam

 Map poverty rates by district of Viet Nam in 2010 and 2014.

 Until the 1990s, most of the Vietnamese population lived under the poverty line.
 This was due to a number of reasons, which was a result from years as a French colony, the Japanese occupation of Vietnam, the Vietnam-American War, and further conflicts within Mainland Southeast Asia (primarily the Cambodian-Vietnamese war and the Sino-Vietnamese War).
-Continuous conflicts from 1887 to 1991, more than 100 years of instability had left Vietnam a war-torn country that was prone severe floods from typhoons, rising sea levels, as well as the so-called "flood season" from seasonal monsoons (East Asian monsoon in winter and South Asian monsoon in summer), as well as the effects of climate change.
+Continuous conflicts from 1887 to 1991, more than 100 years of instability had left Vietnam a war-torn country that was prone to severe floods from typhoons, rising sea levels, as well as the so-called "flood season" from seasonal monsoons (East Asian monsoon in winter and South Asian monsoon in summer), as well as the effects of climate change.

 Political and economic reform that started in 1986, which was a set of policies for market liberalization labelled Đổi Mới (Renovation/Innovation), the status of poverty and hunger in Vietnam has been significantly improved - from one of the poorest countries in the world with per capita income below US$100 per year, by the end of 2013 Vietnam became a middle income country with per capita income of US$1,910 (in 2013).
 The poverty rate decreased from 58 percent in 1993 to 28.9 percent in 2002, 14.5 percent in 2008, to about 12 percent in 2011.
 About 28 million people are estimated to have been lifted out of poverty over two decades.
-The 2014 Global Hunger Index (GHI) Report ranked Vietnam 15th amongst 81 nations suffering from hunger, with a GHI of 7.5 compared with an alarming 27.7 in 1990 (country with extremely alarming (GHI ≥ 30), alarming (GHI between 20.0 and 29.9) or serious (GHI between 10.0 and 19.9) hunger situation.
+The 2014 Global Hunger Index (GHI) Report ranked Vietnam 15th amongst 81 nations suffering from hunger, with a GHI of 7.5 compared with an alarming 27.7 in 1990.
+(A country with GHI ≥ 30 is considered to have an extremely alarming hunger situation; GHI between 20.0 and 29.9 is alarming; and GHI between 10.0 and 19.9 is a serious hunger situation.)
 Achievements in poverty reduction and hunger eradication have been highly appreciated and successful in furthering economic development.
 However, Vietnam still has many tasks ahead in fighting against poverty and hunger at large as well as for more vulnerable groups of people such as ethnic minorities, disabled people, caring for the elderly, and those vulnerable to crime.